docker/docs/content/admin/organization/manage-a-team.md

 - /docker-hub/manage-a-team/
 ---

-You can manage teams for your organization in Docker Hub and the Docker Admin Console.
+You can create teams for your organization in Docker Hub and the Docker Admin Console.
+You can [configure repository access for a team](#configure-repository-permissions-for-a-team) in Docker Hub.

 A team is a group of Docker users that belong to an organization.
 An organization can have multiple teams.
 An